Unified Resilient St. Maarten Movement

-The Unified Resilient St. Maarten Movement is a political party in Sint Maarten.
+The Unified Resilient St. Maarten Movement (URSM) is a political party in Sint Maarten.
 It was founded in October 2021 by Luc Mercelina, who was at the time a member of Parliament for the United People's Party.
 The party contested the January 2024 general election winning two seats, and later entered a coalition agreement with the Democratic Party, Party for Progress and Nation Opportunity Wealth that designated URSM party leader Luc Mercelina as new Prime Minister.